Welcome to EcoTypes! Below are some answers to the questions we frequently hear. If others, feel free to fill out the question form; thank you.

 What was your motivation in launching EcoTypes?

 This is Jim Proctor speaking here, to tell you my personal motivation behind EcoTypes.
-I’ve taught college-level environmental courses for 30 years, and have written in the area of environmental theory for over three decades.
-My motivation in EcoTypes is to bring to you a more robust conceptual and empirical approach in how we understand, and engage across, difference in environmentalism.
+I’ve taught college-level environmental courses for over 30 years, and have written in the area of environmental theory for over three decades.
+My motivation in EcoTypes is to offer a more robust approach to how we understand, and engage across, difference in environmentalism.

-So, EcoTypes is intended to help us go deeper on environmental issues, not via greater understanding of the issues themselves—important in its own right—but by greater understanding of ourselves: how we approach these issues.
-EcoTypes offers a blend of conceptual and empirical innovation to do this.
+So, EcoTypes is intended to help us go deeper on environmental issues, not via greater understanding of the issues themselves—important in its own right—but by greater understanding of ourselves—the ideas we invoke as we approach these issues—and our similarities and differences with others.

-Conceptually, there are many existing notions such as deep ecology, environmental justice, sustainability, and so forth, and we could invoke, but EcoTypes gets at our varied conceptual approaches more systematically, via eighteen fundamental axes such as Aesthetics, Change, Diversity, Nature, Spirituality, and Time.
-Likewise, there are a number of conceptual typologies people have proposed to understand varied environmental approaches: one such identifies four shades of green: bright, lite, deep, and dark.
-But the five common EcoTypes are derived directly from the eighteen axes (statistically summarized via three themes)…I didn’t want to just make them up.
+There are many existing environmental concepts one might invoke to explore differences in how we approach environmental issues; consider for instance deep ecology, environmental justice, or sustainability.
+EcoTypes gets at this landscape of ideas more broadly and systematically, via twelve fundamental axes such as Aesthetics, Change, Nature, Spirituality, and Time—some of which may surprise you!
+Likewise, there are a number of conceptual typologies people have proposed to understand varied environmental approaches: one such typology identifies four shades of green: bright, lite, deep, and dark.
+But the seven common EcoTypes are derived directly from the twelve axes, statistically summarized via three themes—they aren’t just made up.

-EcoTypes builds on this more robust conceptual basis via empirical data: the survey you and others complete.
+So, EcoTypes may be conceptually more broad and systematic than other approaches, and its conceptual scope builds on empirical data: the survey you and others complete.
 The survey ultimately yields your EcoType—sort of like 16 Personalities for how we approach environmental issues.
-There have been other surveys designed to empirically elicit our approach to environmental issues: one well-known example is the New Ecological Paradigm, though it does not embrace difference, and is based on ideas of environmentalism scholars consider outdated.
+There have been other surveys designed to empirically elicit our approach to environmental issues: one well-known example is the New Ecological Paradigm (NEP), though it does not stretch far to embrace difference—there is just one supposed set of environmental ideas (the NEP)—and it is based on ideas of environmentalism scholars consider outdated.

 Who came up with these axes, themes, and EcoTypes?
 Why isn’t there one on ____?